yinhc66/first_repository/README.md

 results.txt contains output from the analysis

-Modification from the online interface
+modification from the online interface

-Modification in our local repository
+modification in our local repository